pjercic/ComputationalModellingSocialSystems2023/README.md

 - Reading lists, codes, and data can be found on the [Github repository of the course](https://github.com/pjercic/ComputationalModellingSocialSystems2023).
 - Students at TU Graz can access the [course at Teach Center](https://tc.tugraz.at/main/enrol/index.php?id=4384) to get additional information, watch videos, and to participate in the forums.

 ## Place and time

-TODO (room):The course takes place on Wednesdays at 15:15 (sharp), with a **lecture followed by an exercise session**.
-The first session of the course will take place in room [HS F (Kopernicusgasse 24)](https://online.tugraz.at/tug_online/ris.ris?pOrgNr=37&pQuellGeogrBTypNr=5&pZielGeogrBTypNr=5&pZielGeogrBerNr=350003&pRaumNr=568&pActionFlag=A&pShowEinzelraum=J) with live streaming over Webex (see TeachCenter for the link).
-From the second week of the course, the course will take place in [HS i7 (Inffeldgasse)](https://online.tugraz.at/tug_online/ris.ris?pOrgNr=37&pQuellGeogrBTypNr=5&pZielGeogrBTypNr=5&pZielGeogrBerNr=240001&pRaumNr=4030&pActionFlag=A&pShowEinzelraum=J) and streaming will take place through the standard TU Graz streaming system.
+The course takes place on Wednesdays at 15:15 (sharp), with a **lecture followed by an exercise session**.
+The sessions of the course will take place in room [HS A, Kopernikusgasse 24, 1st floor](https://online.tugraz.at/tug_online/ris.ris?pOrgNr=37&pQuellGeogrBTypNr=5&pZielGeogrBTypNr=5&pZielGeogrBerNr=350001&pRaumNr=4010&pActionFlag=A&pShowEinzelraum=J).

-The semester starts with a yellow light, so we will start in hybrid mode with limited occupancy in person.
-When attending in person, proof of 2G status might be required and seating space is limited depending on varying policies.
-Seating will be given in a first-come-first-served basis each session and students that do not fit will have to follow the lecture online from another place.

-TODO (office hour):There is an extra online exercise support group on Tuesday at 11:00 (sharp).
+There is an extra online exercise support group on Tuesday at 11:00 (sharp).
 Check TeachCenter for the webex link.

 ## Course grading